-As 2021 saw Bitcoin reach record levels following Tesla Founder Elon Musk’s $1.5billion investment, alternative currency is increasingly popular.
+As 2021 saw Bitcoin reach record levels following Tesla Founder Elon Musk’s $ 1.5 billion investment, the alternative currency is increasingly popular.
 Digital currency is expected to rise exponentially in the coming years, with cryptocurrency experts already in high demand – meaning excellent career prospects for interested candidates.

 3. Cloud Architect